Ninotchka: Plot

-The final shot in the film is of Kopalski carrying a protest sign complaining that Iranoff and Buljanoff are unfair, because his name does not illuminate on the electric sign in front of their new restaurant.
+The final shot in the film is of Kopalski carrying a protest sign complaining that Iranoff and Buljanoff are unfair, because, unlike theirs, his name does not illuminate on the electric sign in front of their new restaurant.

 Cast

 Release

-The movie was released in late 1939, shortly after the outbreak of World War II in Europe, where it became a great success.
-It was, however, banned in the Soviet Union and its satellites.
-Despite that, it went on to make $2,279,000 worldwide.
+Ninotchka was released in late 1939, shortly after the outbreak of World War II in Europe, where it became a great success.
+It was banned in the Soviet Union and its satellites.
+It went on to make $2,279,000 worldwide.
 USA: $1,187,000.
 International: $1,092,000.
 Profit: $138,000.

 In a play on the famous "Garbo Talks!" ad campaign used for her "talkie" debut in Anna Christie (1930), Ninotchka was marketed with the catchphrase "Garbo Laughs!", commenting on Garbo's largely somber and melancholy image (though Garbo laughs several times in many of her previous pictures).